rydmike/rydmike.github.io/blog_flutter_linting.md

 |[RydMike - All ON, then turn OFF some *(v2.0.0)*](https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c) | 171 | 89.1%| 183 | +12 | 90.1% |
 |[All LINT rules](https://dart-lang.github.io/linter/lints/options/options.html) | 192 | 100.0% | 203 | +11 | 100.0% |

-The **previous** values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and rules **used now** in the latest lint rules comparison table, which is version 2.0.0, updated May 21, 2022.
+The **previous** values refer to the number of enabled lint rules in comparison table version 1.4.0 from September 10, 2021, and rules **used now** in the latest linting rules comparison table, which is version 2.0.0, updated on May 21, 2022.

 Here is the full comparison in a [**Google Sheet**](https://docs.google.com/spreadsheets/d/1Nc1gFjmCOMubWZD7f2E4fLhWN7LYaOE__tsA7bf2NjA), enjoy!